If it's not fun... why do it?

 FOR SALE OR LEASE

-Hans is a 2009 Rhinelander Gelding standing 16..1 h.
+Hans is a 2009 RPSI Gelding standing 16.1 h.
 He's competed in all 3 rings and has taken his Junior rider to CHJA medal finals 2 years in a row with an impressive ribbon on the flat (2nd of 26) in 2018!
 With an easy flying change and big adjustable step, you can easily walk the lines, or add up for that equitation ring.
 Hans is best suited for a full professional program and could do the stirrups-3'.
-He has a wonderful personality and is sadly for sale due to owner off to College in the fall.
+He has a wonderful personality and is sadly for sale due to owner now in college.

 "When you do something too much, too long, it's called drilling.
 That's not a good word with horses.
 If it's not perfect, it's ok.
 We have tomorrow, we have next week.
 Don't be excessive with the horse" -George Morris